aai-institute/practical-ai-act/docs/conformity/documents/technical-documentation.md

 -   Establish an organization-wide glossary index
     -   Define terms (including definition/description) and use those to annotate data set and fields in the data sets.
 Single source of truth for interpreting data sets and fields.

+> |Art.
+10(2)(c)| relevant data-preparation processing operations, such as annotation, labelling, cleaning, updating, enrichment and aggregation;

+The documentation of all data preparation is essential for traceability and transparency.
+See the point above on implementing data lineage.

+Being specific and precise when documenting datasets is essential to minimize the risk of misinterpretation, both of the documentation itself and when using the data.
+A common approach to reduce ambiguity is to create a company-wide glossary that provides detailed definitions for terms.
+Datasets or fields linked to a glossary term should adhere strictly to the defined meaning, ensuring consistency and clarity.

 > (d) the formulation of assumptions, in particular with respect to the information that the data are supposed to measure and represent;